zbjornson/tacvt/README.md

   ✔️ `Float32Array` to `Float64Array`

 * **Float to integer conversions** require specializations; only one is done.
-  ✔️ `Float32Array` to `Int32Array` is ~~correct~~ failure around 2**32 and fairly fast.
+  ✔️ `Float32Array` to `Int32Array`
-  (Depending on the values, it's *much* faster than v8.)
+  ✔️ `Float64Array` to `Int32Array` are correct and fairly fast.
+(Depending on the values, *much* faster than v8.)
 Intel's instructions don't match ECMA262 exactly: ECMA262 specifies that NaN, +Infinity and -Infinity to return 0, and that values wrap-around in case of overflow, whereas Intel's `cvt[t]ps2dq` returns 0x80000000 (-2147483648) in these cases.
+(Also, ECMA262's `ToInt32` does not match the behavior of `static_cast<int32_t>` in C++.)
 Right now this module has a fast path for when the instruction matches the spec (better than v8's fast path, see *TODO* below), and a slow scalar path to fix up values that don't.

   AVX512 `vfixupimmps` is potentially useful here but not widely available.